kevin-kidd/aicommit/README.md

 To set up the LazyGit integration:

 1. Run `aic integrate`
-2. Choose \"LazyGit\" from the options
+2. Choose "LazyGit" from the options
 3. Follow the prompts to configure your LazyGit config file

 ### VS Code (coming soon)